Luo Ying-shay

 Luo Ying-shay (羅瑩雪 (Luó Yíngxuě); 8 November 1951 – 3 April 2021) was a Taiwanese politician who served as the Minister of Justice from 30 September 2013 until 20 May 2016.

 Education

-Luo graduated with a bachelor's degree from the Department of Law of the National Taiwan University.
-She received her master's degree in criminal justice from the University at Albany in the United States.
+After high school, Luo attended law school at National Taiwan University, where she was classmates with Ma Ying-jeou.
+After graduating with an LL.B., she earned a master's degree in criminal justice from the University of Albany in the United States.

 Early career

 After completing her education, Luo practiced law.
 Luo became a lecturer at the Central Police University in Taoyuan in 1977.
 She was an advocate of children's rights, and, during the 1990s, backed several amendments to the Child Welfare Act.

 ROC Mongolian and Tibetan Affairs Commission Ministry

 Salute to Genghis Khan

 In April 2012, Luo, on behalf of President Ma Ying-jeou, officiated a traditional ceremony to salute Genghis Khan of the Mongol Empire with some 200 Mongolians living in Taiwan.
 Luo said that Khan was a man with great talent and bold vision who broke ground and expanded frontiers.
 Luo and other dignitaries then offered flowers, incense and silk.